-Figure 3A.
-Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province during epidemiological weeks 1-47, 2021.
+Figure 3 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province (Bloemfontein, Botshabelo, Naledi and ThabaNchu) during epidemiological weeks 1-51, 2021.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

 In Free State, the monitoring of wastewater levels of SARSCov-2 is being conducted at nine WWTPs in Mangaung district municipality by the NICD, Lumegen, and Waterlab laboratories.
-Quantitative testing by the NICD (Figure 3A) commenced in epidemiological week 11, 2021, at two WWTPs (Bloemspruit and Sterkwater).
-Quantitative testing by Lumegen Laboratories commenced in epidemiological week 35 of 2021 in five wastewater treatment plants (ThabaNchu, North, Northeastern, Dewetsdorp, and Bainsvlei) and week 36 in Welvaart WWTP.
+Quantitative testing by the NICD commenced in epidemiological week 11, 2021, at two WWTPs in Bloemfontein sub-district (Bloemspruit and Sterkwater).
+Quantitative testing by Lumegen Laboratories commenced in epidemiological week 35 of 2021 in five wastewater treatment plants in Bloemfontein, Naledi and ThabaNchu subdistricts (ThabaNchu, North, Northeastern, Dewetsdorp, and Bainsvlei) and week 36 of 2021, in Welvaart WWTP situated in Botshabelo sub-district.
 Waterlab commenced testing in Botshabelo WWTP in epidemiological week 40 of 2021.